Chapter 5. Federal Reserve Notes

 Seven denominations of Federal Reserve notes are issued currently.
 Before 1963 the issuance was limited to denominations of $5 and up.
 The $1 notes were authorized in 1963 as a replacement for $l silver certificates that were being discontinued because of the need for silver coinage; $2 notes were authorized at the same time but were not printed and issued until 1976.
 Larger denominations ($500, $1,000, $5,000, and $10,000) were first authorized primarily for interbank transactions by an amendment to the Federal Reserve Act in 1918.
 With demand for them shrinking, printing of these denominations was discontinued in 1946.
 The remaining inventories were delivered to Treasury for destruction in 1969 when it was determined that transactions for which the notes had previously been used could be met by other means, such as checks or $100 notes.
 Currently, circulating large denomination notes received in the normal course of business are destroyed.

 The BEP Director, under the direction of the Secretary of the Treasury, is responsible for the printing of Federal Reserve notes.
 Each year, the Board places a printing order with the BEP Director based on the estimated need for new currency and inventory requirements.
-Thereafter, the BEP prepares a printing schedule, a copy of which is distributed to each Bank, and delivers the notes daily to a special vault pending shipment.
+After newly printed Federal Reserve Notes pass quality control testing, they are delivered to a special vault pending shipment.

-The Board's Division of Reserve Bank Operations and Payment Systems (RBOPS) arranges for the shipments of Federal Reserve notes from the BEP to Federal Reserve offices in amounts sufficient to maintain inventories at agreed upon levels.
+The Board's RBOPS Division arranges for the shipments of Federal Reserve notes from the BEP to Federal Reserve offices in amounts sufficient to maintain inventories at agreed upon levels.
 The notes are shipped from the BEP in the most economical quantities that can be arranged, considering the following: the facilities and the rates of the carrier, the capacity of the Federal Reserve offices to handle the shipments, the amount of insurance that can be provided, the printing schedule and availability of new notes at the BEP, and unusual circumstances that sometimes warrant special shipments (such as armored carrier and airline strikes or the servicing of Reserve Banks moving into new buildings).

 50.30 Application for Notes